Updated: Dec 11, 2020

 TADAH, It's ALL DONE, LOL!
 The magic of the interwebs, LOL!

 2. Transplant Succulents.

 If you are in a pinch, they make the BEST bouquets for friends for even the house if you have guests coming over.
-Once cut and in water, the blooms open so wide, they almost open backwards and look like butterflies, just so gorgeous.
-I cut the ones that get in the way of the garage door and take them to our neighbors or bring them in our house.
+Once cut and in water, the blooms open so wide, they almost open backward and look like butterflies, just so gorgeous.
+I cut the ones that get in the way of the garage door and take them to our neighbors or bring them into our house.